 Parallelism measurement with angular prism

-The laser beam is directed along the machine, but perpendicular to the measurement object.
-The principle is based on the beam being deflected at 90° with the aid of a penta prism.
-In this way it is possible to measure a large number of objects on long machines by moving the penta prism along the machine in the direction of the laser beam.
-The detector (mounted on a magnetic base, for example) is moved to the front and rear end of the measurement object.
-Machines up to 80 metres in length and with 150 rolls/objects can be measured.
+The laser beam is directed along the machine (the base line), but perpendicular to the measurement object.
+The principle is based on the beam being angled at 90° with the aid of an angular prism.
+In this way it is possible to measure a large number of objects on long machines by moving the angular prism along the machine in the direction of the laser beam.
+The detector (mounted on a magnet base, for example) is placed on the front and rear end of the measurement object.
+The results show the squareness in relation to the reference line graphically and digitally.
+A completed measurement shows the mutual parallelism of the measurement objects (e.g. rolls) in relation to the base line or one of the measurement objects.
+Machines of up to 80 meters in length and with 150 rolls/objects can be measured.